nathan-sprague/CV_lab/README.md

 4. Select the 10 GB virtualbox appliance you downloaded<br>
 <img src="images/vbox2.jpg" width="600">

-5. Chooose hardware settings.
+5. Choose hardware settings.
 Pick an amount of ram and number of CPU cores that you would like.
 A safe amount would be around half of what your computer has.
 For example, if you have 16 GB of RAM and 12 cores, choose 8192 MB of RAM and 6 cores.
 You can change this later.<br>
 <img src="images/vbox3.jpg" width="600">

 6. Once it installs, there should be a virtual machine that shows up.
 Press the green arrow at the top<br>